shadow-detect/firmware/README.md

 * ssdp_scan - probes for ssdp services
 * ssdp_tv_scan - probes for ssdp dial services
 * ssdp_location - on finding location info on ssdp or ssdp_tv scans, fetches the location info and parses
+* DHCP listener - listens for, and records dhcp packets
 * MDNs / Bonjour services scan - searches the network for specific bonjour / mdns services
     * http
     * workstation